rehanmohammad1325645-debug/nexus-bi/README.md

 3.  **Instant Intelligence**: Moving from raw data to visual insight in seconds.

 ---
-Developed with ❤️ by Rehan Mohammad.
+Developed with ❤️ by team titan